mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 ### Chunks

-So far, we've been briefly discussing the term chunks in a quite loose way.
-So let's take a few minutes to review what chunks are and what can we do with them.
-In a prior lecture, we've mentioned that the config servers hold the cluster metadata.
-Things like how many shards we have, which databases are sharded, and the configuration settings of our shard cluster.
-But one of the most important pieces of information that the config servers hold, is the mapping of the chunks to shards.
+So far, we've been briefly discussing the term *chunks* in a quite loose way.
+So let's take a few minutes to review what *chunks* are and what can we do with them.
+In a prior lecture, we've mentioned that the *config servers hold the cluster metadata*.
+Things like how many *shards we have, which databases are sharded, and the configuration settings of our shard cluster*.
+But one of the most important pieces of information that the *config servers hold, is the mapping of the chunks to shards*.

 Right, let's jump into our terminal to see this in action.
 If I jump into the config database and show the collections, you'll see a long list of different collections that hold information about this shard cluster.
 Within the chunks collection, if we find one document, we will see the definition of a chunk.
 In this case, we can see what's the name space that this chunk belongs to?
 When was this chunk last modified?
 Which shard holds this chunk?